What does career make?

 It's more about realizing the goals you set for yourself and being happy with your career - whether sitting in the executive chair or not.

-This is more understandable if one translates the term "career" (from the English): What is meant is professional development.
-This is based on character traits and their own possibilities as well as qualifications.
-Before you apply for a position, you should first check whether the job offered is right for you and you are the right one.
-Happy is the one who appreciates his potentials correctly!
+This becomes more understandable if you translate the term “career” (from English): What is meant is professional development.
+This is based on character traits and your own possibilities and qualifications.
+So before you apply for a job, you should check beforehand whether the job offered suits you and whether you are the right person.
+Those who correctly assess their potential will be happy!

 4 career types where you can orient yourself and recover:

-- The success-oriented He is distinguished by his determination, his clear goals and his willingness to make sacrifices.
-The success-oriented sees itself in a leadership position, in which he has a great responsibility and has a decision-making power.
-This guy is not allowed to be afraid of single or power struggles.
-Discipline and dominance are essential character traits.
+- The success-oriented: He stands out for his determination, has clear goals and is willing to make sacrifices for them.
+The success-oriented sees itself in a leadership position in which he has great responsibility and decision-making power.
+This guy should not be afraid of going it alone or having power struggles.
+Discipline and dominance are essential characteristics.
 A high salary and reputation are the reward for his hard work.

-- The self-actual If you are looking for challenges and new territory, you can assign yourself to this type.
-The goal is to realize your own dreams and ideas.
-This calls for high self-initiative and creativity.
-This guy feels very well in a start-up company, where he can get himself ambitious and purposeful.
-He passionately pursues innovative ideas that he is convinced of.
-The salary and professional standing as well as constant promotions are rather in the background.
+- The self-actual: If you are looking for challenges and new territory, then you can assign yourself to this type.
+The aim is to realize your own dreams and ideas.
+This requires a high level of initiative and creativity.
+This guy feels very much at home in a start-up company where he can ambitiously and purposefully contribute himself.
+He is passionate about innovative ideas of which he is convinced.
+The salary and professional reputation as well as constant promotions are more in the background.
 He must not be afraid of risks and setbacks.

 Checklist: How do I find out which type of trainee I am?

-- Search alternatives If you can not unambiguously assign a type, then that is no problem.
+- Find alternatives: If you can not unambiguously assign a type, then that is no problem.
 Personal goals also change with age and professional experience.
 Try to compromise or search for alternatives.
 Frequently, a mix of different types is given, since different jobs simply leave different potentials free.

-- Learn from the past What can you take with you from your previous jobs?
+- Learning from the past: What can you take with you from your previous jobs?
 Draw your summary and list the things you liked and those you did not like.
 This allows you to remember whether you want certain tasks, a specific work environment or colleagues' relations to be your way.